 Tax Refunds and Car Buying

-An eBay study from April 2013 found that about a third of U.S. taxpayers who were expecting a refund that year planned to use the money on vehicle-related purchases.
+An eBay study from April 2013 found that about a third of U.S. taxpayers who were expecting a refund that year planned to use the money for vehicle-related purchases.
 According to the study, of those respondents who claimed they will be using their refunds on car-related expenses, 25 percent planned to purchase either a new or used vehicle.

 Ricky Beggs, editorial director for used-car pricing guide Black Book, told MarketWatch that the period between February and April is actually known as “tax buying season,” when car dealers can make up to 45 percent of their total used car sales.